- 1 egg

 - Using the slotted spoon, remove the eggs and transfer to a clean tea towel.
 Lightly dab the eggs with the towel to remove any excess water.

-Tip: I always use free range eggs – the flavour is better, the colour is better and, when separating your eggs, they don’t tend to split.
+If you can, use free-range eggs – the flavour is better, the colour is better and, when separating your eggs, they don’t tend to split.